 Supporting Dental Bridgework

-Accepting the fact that you’ve lost teeth and need to replace them isn’t always easy, but once you have, then Dr. Fondriest can help you decide if a bridge is the right choice.
-If you’ve lost a single tooth or multiple teeth in a row, then a bridge can be placed to fill the gap and restore the ranks of your smile.
-A conventional bridge consists of the appropriate number of replacement teeth (usually between one and three) with a dental crown on either side of the appliance.
+Accepting the fact that you’ve lost teeth and need to replace them isn’t always easy.
+Once you have, then Dr. Fondriest can help you decide if a bridge is the right choice.
+If you’ve lost a one or more teeth, then a bridge can be placed to fill the gap.
+A conventional bridge consists of teeth on both sides of a gap supporting the bridge.
 The supporting teeth are each called an abutment tooth.
 The bordering crowns are bonded to the teeth adjacent to the gap, and they hold the bridge steady.
 The dentist must make room for the thickness of the dental crowns that sit on the abutments.
 Your dentist will prepare the abutment teeth by slightly reshaping them to allow the crowns to fit snugly.

 Common Concerns with Dental Bridgework